Why Did Lee Harvey Oswald Kill President Kennedy?

 The Warren Commission and Oswald’s Motives

-The Warren Commission concluded that Oswald’s motives were purely psychological, and that even though he had an “avowed commitment to Marxism and communism”, the alleged assassin was not part of a communist conspiracy.
+The Warren Commission went out of its way to conclude that Oswald’s motives were purely psychological, and that even though he had an “avowed commitment to Marxism and communism,” the alleged assassin was not part of a communist conspiracy.
+Indeed, the Commission was set up precisely to defuse rumours of a communist conspiracy.

 The Communist Conspiracy Theory